ThomasWeinert/carica-chip/README.md

 You can use the skeleton project, too:

-#!php

-composer create-project carica/chip-skeleton path --stability=dev
+ $ composer create-project carica/chip-skeleton path --stability=dev